dheero/OBF.github.io/wiki/Google_Summer_of_Code_Application_Evaluation.md

 Interviews
 ----------

-Finally, the primary (or secondary) mentors should start to arrange an interview (if one has not already been done) with at least their top applicant, and with both top and second if they are close in order to assess the student's communication abilities and whether personalities (yours and theirs) match well enough.
-The interview should take place
-\*during the review period\*, the earlier the better, and you should comment on your conclusions from it in a private comment.
+Finally, the primary (or secondary) mentors should arrange an interview (if one has not already been done) with at least their top applicant, or possibly the top two applicants if the decision is close.
+This lets the mentor better assess the student's communication abilities and whether personalities (yours and theirs) match well enough.
+The interview should take place \*during the review period\*, the earlier the better, and you should comment on your conclusions from it in a private comment.
 The interview may be by email, chat, Skype, or phone, depending on what you feel lets you best make the assessment.

 Things to keep in mind
 ----------------------